b-mer/embedded-system-manager/README.md

 Embedded System Manager
 -----------------------

-This is a script for Debian/Raspbian embedded systems that automatically runs code from a git repository on startup, included with tools to make the process much easier to manage.
+This is a script for Debian/Raspbian embedded systems that automatically deploys and runs code on startup, with support for multiple deployment sources:
+- **Git repositories** - Clone/pull from any git repository
+- **Binary downloads** - Download and run standalone binaries
+- **Package installation** - Install .deb packages

-It requires a network connection to run and the systemd service wont start until a network connection is activated.
+It requires a network connection to run and the systemd service won't start until a network connection is activated.

 DEPENDENCIES
 ------------

-This script depends on systemd services at the moment.
+This script depends on systemd services at the moment, and will automatically install `git` and `whiptail` if it can't be found.

 SETUP & INSTALLATION
 --------------------

-- Set up SSH encryption keys (If your git repository is private).
+- Set up SSH encryption keys if you are using a private git repository.
   - NOTE: Encryption keys with passwords aren't supported at the moment

 - Run: